I led a responsive redesign on a medical diagnostics app, increasing users workflow and efficiency.

-- Lead UX Designer
+My role: Lead UX Designer

 I led a collaborative effort to do a usability audit with UX designers and our developers.
 This allowed us to not only see on-screen issues, but also look into some of the coding challenges we’d be facing.
 I identified areas of improvement and was also provided with existing user feedback the client team had collected.
 All findings were synthesized and collected in our backlog.